-When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.
+When your fixed rate mortgage deal ends, your mortgage renewal will revert to your lender’s standard variable rate (SVR) of interest.

-It’s important to understand what this could mean for you, and what (if anything) you should do about it.
+It’s important to understand what this could mean for you and what (if anything) you should do about it.

 You may have fixed your rate up to five years ago (sometimes even more), and a lot will have changed since then, both in your own circumstances and in the mortgage market at large.

-What are my options when my fixed rate mortgage ends?
+What are my options when my fixed-rate mortgage ends?

-You face a simple choice if your fixed-rate mortgage deal is ending soon: do nothing – in which case your lender will move you onto the SVR mortgage – or remortgage to a new deal.
+You face a simple choice if your fixed-rate mortgage deal is ending soon: do nothing – in which case your lender will move you onto a SVR mortgage – or remortgage to a new deal.

 What happens if I stay on an SVR mortgage?